"The vivacity and sheer joy with which Cru plays is intoxicating and his ability to cast a memorable hook is magical! " - LIVING BLUES

 2014 Keeping the Blues Alive Award Recipient

-In early bands, Tas was introduced to the great Sun Records heroes and the country blues that later served as a counterpoint to the rock- blues he idolized as did so many young guitar players of his time.
-These combined influences are heard in his music - 50+ original songs on four albums- "Biscuit" (2006), "gravi-Tas "(2008), "Grizzle n' Bone" (2009), "Jus' Desserts" (2010), "Tired of Bluesmen Cryin'" (2012), and his new album, "You Keep the Money" released in December,2014.
+In early bands, Tas was introduced to the great Sun Records sound and the country blues that later served as a counterpoint to the rock- blues he idolized as did so many young guitar players of his time.
+These combined influences are heard in his music - 50+ original songs on six albums- "Biscuit" (2006), "gravi-Tas "(2008), "Grizzle n' Bone" (2009), "Jus' Desserts" (2010), "Tired of Bluesmen Cryin'" (2012), and his new album, "You Keep the Money.”

 Cru grew up in a very musical and generally unquirky family (except for him).
-Unlike his talented brother and sisters, he did not pursue music in school instead exploring and developing his talent taking up with a rougher crowd of self-taught musician where he was introduced to the Sun Records heroes of that day.
+Unlike his talented brother and sisters, he did not pursue music in school.
+A brief attempt to play the trombone abruptly ended after being kicked by his 7th grade music teacher.
+Cru says he deserved it.
+Cru instead explored and developed his talent by taking up with a rougher crowd of older, self-taught musicians where he was introduced to the songs of the Sun Records legends.
 Cru's first foray into the blues came after leaving the US Navy when he was asked to join a band formed by a former shipmate named Delray Streeter, a bluesman of unlimited bravado and attitude but limited singing and harmonica skills.
 Streeter was raised in El Dorado, Arkansas and claimed a rich blues heritage from his upbringing.
 This partnership, though shot-lived, proved to be very influential as Streeter's repertoire tended toward the older and much rawer country blues.
-Cru's schooling in country blues later served him well and is infused into his original songs along with his rock-blues influences.
+Cru's schooling in country blues later served him well and is infused into his original songs along with his Sun Records and rock-blues influences.

-Honors and recognition include Cru being awarded the 2014 Blues Foundation's Keeping the Blues Alive Award (KBA) for Blues Education, named to the New York State Blues Hall of Fame - 2013 as a Master Blues Artist, and in 2009 named by Blues Festival Guide Magazine as its 2009 Blues Artist on the Rise.
+Honors and recognition include Cru being awarded the 2014 Blues Foundation's Keeping the Blues Alive Award (KBA) for Blues Education and in 2009 named by Blues Festival Guide Magazine as its 2009 Blues Artist on the Rise.
+In January 2015, the Rum Boogie Café awarded Cru a guitar to autograph and hangs among the gallery of artist signed guitars.

 Tas Cru records on the Crustee Tees Records label and is represented by: